 Accord Dispersible Aspirin 75mg 100 Tablets

-Aspirin 75mg Dispersible Tablets are low dose aspirins and are not to be used as a pain relief.
-These tablets are formulated specifically for individuals suffering from angina, after a heart attack/stroke or following by-pass surgery.
+These 75mg Dispersible Aspirin Tablets are low dose aspirin, specifically for individuals suffering from angina or after a heart attack/stroke following bypass surgery.

 Active Ingredients: Each tablet contains Aspirin 75mg.

 Inactive ingredients: Starch, sodium saccharin, lactose, citricacid, calcium carbonate, talc and sodium lauryl salphate.

 Usage and Instructions

 For the management of cardiovascular or cerebrovascular disease:

 Patients should seek the advice of a doctor before commencing therapy for the first time.

 The usual dosage, for long-term use, is 75-150mg once daily.
 In some circumstances a higher dose may be appropriate, especially in the short term, and up to 300mg a day may be used on the advice of a doctor.

 In general, acetylsalicylic acids should be used with caution in elderly patients who are more prone to adverse events.
 The usual adult dose is recommended in the absence of severe renal or hepatic insufficiency (see sections 4.3 and 4.4).
 Treatment should be reviewed at regular intervals.